Take an Official State-Approved Hunter Safety Course

 Available Course Formats in Colorado

 Colorado offers several formats for completing the hunter safety course to accommodate different learning preferences and schedules.
-The primary options include an online-only course, instructor-led classroom sessions, and hybrid courses that combine both online and in-person components.
+The primary options include a fully in-person “traditional” instructor-led classroom sessions, and a hybrid online + in-person course that combine online study with in-person instruction.

-Instructor-led classroom courses are typically held over one or two days and provide direct interaction with certified instructors.
-These sessions often include hands-on demonstrations and opportunities to ask questions in real time.
+Instructor-led classroom courses are typically held at designated locations throughout Colorado and provide direct interaction with certified instructors.
+These sessions often include group discussions, hands-on demonstrations, and opportunities to ask questions in real time.

 How Long is the Online Hunter Education Course in Colorado?

 The online hunter education course in Colorado is self-paced, allowing students to log in and out as needed to complete the material.
-Hybrid online courses are a minimum of 4 hours, which must be followed by a 4- to 6-hour in-person “Conclusion Class.”
-There are also fully online-only courses for adults aged 17 and older that can be completed in as little as 3 hours.
+Hybrid online courses range from 4-6 hours, which must be followed by a 4- to 6-hour in-person “Conclusion Class.”

 Students can spread their study time over multiple sessions, making it easier to fit the course into a busy schedule.
 The International Hunter Education Association (IHEA) sets standards for hunter education courses nationwide, requiring a minimum of three hours of study time for online courses to ensure comprehensive coverage of essential topics.